 For those seeking a short-term volunteer opportunity to fulfill a community service, non-educational requirement, we require a minimum of two weeks prior notice.

-Our Youth Volunteer Program is designed to give thirteen to seventeen year old students the opportunity to gain knowledge and skill in a hands-on work environment, and have fun doing it!
+Our Youth Volunteer Program is designed to give 13-17 year old students the opportunity to gain knowledge and skill in a hands-on work environment, and have fun doing it!
 Youth volunteers assist with camp (see CIT Program below) and preschool programs, teach visitors about the animals in our tanks, and more.